Workforce

 Technology

-by Parth Tikiwalais
+by Parth Tikiwala

-Parth Tikiwalais the head of government and academic affairs at Bluebeam, where he focuses on advancing digital transformation in the architecture, engineering and construction industry.
+Parth Tikiwala is the head of government and academic affairs at Bluebeam, where he focuses on advancing digital transformation in the architecture, engineering and construction industry.
 With a background in economics, public policy and construction technology, he collaborates with government agencies, academic institutions and industry leaders to drive innovation and workforce development.

 Related stories